sgrottel/EverythingSearchClient/README.md

 ```

 The program [`ExampleApp/Program.cs`](./ExampleApp/Program.cs) offers a simple *playground*, to try out the function.

+This interface does not provide the full feature set of Everything on purpose.
+The idea is to focus on the most importantly functionality only.
+More features might be added to the interface in the future, when needed.

 ### Results
 The `Result` type provides information about the number of found items, and the array containing the items: